 Each step might take about one minute.

-Re-direct your focus to the breath in the belly, letting go with the out breath.
+Re-direct your focus to the breath, bringing awareness to the sensations of the breath as it moves through the nostrils, expanding the chest and the belly.
+Let go with the out breath.

 Expand your awareness to include the entire body (noticing the whole body including the breath).

 Congratulate yourself for taking the time to invest in yourself.